data61/anonlink-entity-service/docs/devops.rst

 The build pipeline requires two environment variables provided by Azure environment:

-- `dockerHubId`: username for the pipeline to push images to Data61 dockerhub
+- `dockerHubId`: username for the pipeline to push images to Data61's Docker hub account.
 - `dockerHubPassword`: password for the corresponding username (this is a secret variable).

-It also requires a connection to a ``k8s`` cluster to be configured.
+It also requires a service connection to a ``k8s`` cluster to be configured.